 In the summer of 1931, Barbara, Nick Rogers, and two friends spent some time camping and exploring the Katahdin area of Maine.
-Later, Barbara wrote about her relationship with the great mountain in an unpublished story entitled Rocks.
+Later, Barbara wrote about her relationship with the great mountain entitled Rocks.

 Transcribing Rocks was a moving experience for me.
 I’ve climbed Katahdin three times and remember many of the landmarks Barbara describes: Chimney Pond, The Chimney, The Monument, Pamola Peak, and, of course, Knife-Edge, one of the more exhilarating 1.1 miles of trail I’ve walked.
 Here’s a taste of what it’s like, with thanks to YouTube user roh92cp:

 This was the “Knife-Edge” of Mount Katahdin.
 It was a ragged edge of rock suspended in a space of clouds.

 I was trying to climb backwards down a bristling hump, and the foothold I had got up by seemed to have vanished.
 I felt for it helplessly with one foot.
 I couldn’t see below, because the rocks were in the way.
 There seemed nothing to do.
 I clung, trembling a little.
 All around, great swift drops into space that swirled with mist.
 Everything was wet–grasses and hardy vines were pearled with small drops; so were my hair and eyelashes.